 Iwo Jima 19 Feb - 16 March 1945 An Airfield is Needed to Support the B-29's

-Marshalls : - Kwajalein 31Jan44 and Eniwetak 17Feb which was necessary step to clear the way to a major goal of the Marianas : Siapan 15Jun-9July44,
+Marshalls : - Kwajalein 31Jan44 and Eniwetak 17Feb which was necessary steps to clear the way to a major goal of the Marianas : Siapan 15Jun-9July44,

-Guam 21July-10Aug , Tinian 24July-01Aug , As part of this operation, Japanese carrier fleet was defeated in Philippine Sea 19Jun44, known as the "Mariana's Turkey Shoot."
+Guam 21July-10Aug , Tinian 24July-01Aug.
+As part of this operation, the Japanese carrier fleet was defeated at Philippine Sea 19Jun44, known as the "Mariana's Turkey Shoot."
 The Marianas placed Japan within range of a new bomber, the B-29 Superfortress.
 From the Marianas, the war making productive capabilities of Japan will be destroyed.

 Iwo Jima, 19 Feb-16 March 1945, is needed to provide an airfield for fighter escort of bombers over Japan.
 And finally, Okinawa, 1Apr-21Jun, as a base for staging the actual invasion of Kyushu, Japan, home islands.

 Iwo Jima contained two Japanese air fields that are used as a way point for air travel between the Carolinas and Japan, for attacks on the new airfields in the Marianas, and to intercept the very heavy bombers for the Marianas to Japan.